awsdocs/aws-iot-docs/developerguide/iot-action-resources.md

-# AWS IoT Action Resources<a name="iot-action-resources"></a>
+# Action Resources<a name="iot-action-resources"></a>

-To specify a resource for an AWS IoT policy action, you must use the ARN of the resource\.
+To specify a resource for an policy action, you must use the ARN of the resource\.
 All resource ARNs are of the following form:

 ```
 arn:aws:iot:region:AWS account ID:resource type/resource name